 APPLY YOUR SUNSCREEN

 I cannot stress this enough.
-With Melanoma on the rise, it is extremely important to take preventative measures while you are young to reduce your risk of developing skin cancer.
-Sunscreen is also crucial to prevent hyper-pigmentation which is when the skin develops darker patches of skin due to excess melanin production.
+With Melanoma on the rise, it is extremely important to take preventative measures while you are young in order to reduce your risk of developing skin cancer.
+Sunscreen is also crucial to prevent hyper-pigmentation, which is when the skin develops darker patches of skin due to excess melanin production.
 Therefore, it is important to implement sunscreen in your daily skincare routine to help protect against the sun’s harmful ultraviolet UVA and UVB rays.

 Without daily usage of sunscreen, your skin can also start to develop a wide array of issues like aging, hyper pigmentation and sun spots.
 So steer clear from tanning beds and laying in the sun and skipping sunscreen while you are tanning.
 You can read all about the benefits of sunscreen in my article HERE.